 He suggests that people use their own insurer's calculator for a quote customised to the insurer's requirements.
 For general guidance they can use the free, generic Cordell calculators on the Understand Insurance website to get 'a pulse check' on whether they have about the right level of home building and contents cover.
 "Factored into that is a buffer for people who nominate that they live in a bushfire zone, but it is not specific to Bushfire Attack Levels."

-we also tested how proximity to the bush and the style of construction changed the rebuilding cost for a four-bedroom house at a specific address.
+Using the Cordell Sum Sure calculator, we also tested how proximity to the bush and the style of construction changed the rebuilding cost for a four-bedroom house at a specific address.

 The results show why it's important to provide the correct details – the cost to rebuild the same size home varied by more than $600,000 depending on just two criteria.